chef/chef-web-docs/content/environments.md

 Environments may be stored on disk (any in source control) in two
 formats:

-- As Ruby (i.e. a file that ends with `.rb`); this format is not available when running Chef Infra Client in local mode
+- As Ruby ( a file that ends with `.rb`); this format is not available when running Chef Infra Client in local mode
-- As JSON (i.e. a file that ends with `.json`)
+- As JSON (a file that ends with `.json`)

 ### Chef Language

-Each environment is defined as a Ruby file (i.e. a file that ends with `.rb`).
+Each environment is defined as a Ruby file (a file that ends with `.rb`).
 Each environment file should contain the following domain-specific attributes: